Navigating Career Gaps in the Canadian Pharmaceutical Industry

 Don't try to hide it.
 Instead:

-Acknowledge it briefly
+Acknowledge it briefly.

-Focus on what you learned
+Focus on what you learned.

-Emphasize readiness to return
+Emphasize your readiness to return.

 Example: